I know this because I’ve been there many times.

 Finally, as you only want to see “true” rankings, exclude all owned SERP features using the SERP features filter.
 Just click the dropdown, hit “Exclude,” select “All features,” then tick the “Only linking to target” box.

 Step 2.
-Choose a keyword for which you want to rank higher
+Choose a keyword that you want to rank higher for

 Every keyword in this filtered report is one for which you already rank, but not in pole position.
 That means there’s still room for improvement.